Heartland Harmony

-ember is an eclectic community choir in Viroqua, Wisconsin directed by Anni Zylstra.
-We stoke the fire of traditional polyphonic folk singing, with a primary focus in regions such as the Celtic Isles, Georgia, the Balkans, and Ukraine.
-We are a queer-friendly, all-voices welcome choir that sings for joy, building community, growing into our voices, and honoring the traditional folk music we sing.
+ember is a community choir in Viroqua, Wisconsin directed by Anni Zylstra.
+We sing traditional polyphonic folk music, with a primary focus in regions such as the Celtic Isles, Georgia, the Balkans, and Ukraine.
+We are a mixed-voice, queer-friendly, a-capella choir that sings for joy and to uplift the eclectic historical musical traditions we study.
 We learn primarily through oral tradition style call-and-response aided by lyric sheets and occasional sheet music.
-To learn more, please see our choir FAQ or read the 2023 article written about our group by member Margot Higgins.
+To learn more, you can read our choir FAQ or read the 2023 article written about our group by member Margot Higgins.
+To be notified when future semesters open for registration, get on our mailing list at the form below.

 Thursdays, 7-8:45 PM